 The size and scale of their operations dwarf many US general partners.
-Three years ago, CPPIB acquired GE Capital’s mid-market lending platform, Antares Capital, giving it ownership of a platform that lent $21 billion in 2017.
-Last summer, CDPQ partnered with GE Aviation Services to create a $2 billion aircraft leasing and financing platform.
+Three years ago, CPPIB acquired GE Capital’s mid-market lending platform, Antares Capital, which lent $21 billion in 2017.
+Last summer, CDPQ partnered GE Aviation Services to create a $2 billion aircraft leasing and financing platform.

 Smaller and medium-sized LPs are beginning to allocate to the asset class as well.
 In fact, when Northleaf Capital acquired a 16 percent stake in Antares in 2016, one of the end results was to allow Antares access to those types of LPs that may want to set up separate accounts for the asset class.